History of male homosexuality: Middle East and Central Asia

-Among modern Middle Eastern countries, same-sex intercourse officially carries the death penalty in several nations, including Saudi Arabia and Iran.

-Today, governments in the Middle East often ignore, deny the existence of, or criminalize homosexuality.
-Iranian President Mahmoud Ahmadinejad, during his 2007 speech at Columbia University, asserted that there were no gay people in Iran.
-Gay people may live in Iran, however they are forced to keep their sexuality veiled from the society, funded and encouraged by government legislation and traditional norms.

 Mesopotamia

+It is thought that ancient Assyria (2nd millennium BC to 1st millennium AD) viewed homosexuality as negative and at least criminal, with their interpretations of religious codes of Zoroastrianism forbidding homosexuality, and the rise of Judaism, Christianity and Islam leading to homophobia in much of the western world; the majority of the ancient sources prior to the onset of the Abrahamic religions present homosexuality in the form of male domination or rape.

-Some ancient religious Assyrian texts contain prayers for divine blessings on homosexual relationships.
-Freely pictured art of anal intercourse, practiced as part of a religious ritual, dated from the 3rd millennium BC and onwards.
+Some ancient religious Assyrian texts may have contained prayers for divine blessings on homosexual relationships, though the same sources acknowledge that homosexuality was regarded as reprehensible, and criminal.
+Freely pictured art of homosexual anal sex, practiced as part of a religious ritual, dates from the 3rd millennium BC and onwards.
 Homosexual relationships with royal attendants, between soldiers, and those where a social better was submissive or penetrated were treated as rape or seen as bad omens, and punishments were applied.